Diljot-Singh/DL-based-Blocking-for-Entity-Matching/README.md

 # DL based blocking for entity matching

+Entity Matching (EM) is the process of finding instances of data records associated with the same real-world entity.
+Comparison across all the records pairs leads to a quadratic matching complexity hence blocking is essential to group most probable pairs.
+The blocked set can then be passed for matching

 This project aims to perform blocking for entity matching using deep learning.
 It includes functionalities for transforming tuples into embeddings customized for blocking.
 This is a self-supervised approach and does not require any labeled data.
 We provide provides multiple instantiations for tuple embedding  and vector pairing for performing blocking.

 # Original Code, Paper and Data